sdiehl/vim-ormolu/README.md

 ------------

 This is a plugin to integrate [ormolu] into your vim workflow.
-It will run ormolu on Haskell buffers every time they are saved similar to how `gofmt`.
+It will run ormolu on Haskell buffers every time they are saved similar to `gofmt`.
 It requires ormolu be accessible from your `$PATH`.

-If you have a non-standard `$PATH` then set `g:ormolu_command` Vim variable to the location of the ormolu binary.

-The specific flags for Ormolu can be configured by changing the Vim variable `g:ormolu_options`.

-To disable the formatting on a specific buffer use `let b:ormolu_disable=1`.

 [ormolu]: https://github.com/tweag/ormolu